lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

     and to also balance the sample between groups.
     - Use sex as an example

+    - Reducing number of categories in categorical variable
+    - Know to be very careful of ever converting continuous into discrete

 TODO: More content, specific to cohorts.
 For running models, each row should represent the all the values for one person at one time point.